 - This will scan for corrupt missing system files if found any the SFC utility automatically restores them with the correct ones.

 - Restart windows 100% complete the scanning process.

-Tips To avoid Bad Pool Header Error
+Tips To Avoid Bad Pool Header on Windows 10

 You might get this error again even if you managed to fix this issue once.
-But there are few Precautions and Steps that you can take to avoid these errors again in Future.
+But there are a few Precautions and Steps that you can take to avoid these errors again in the Future.

-- Avoid Using Cracked/Nulled Softwares
+- Avoid Using Cracked/Nulled Software